khaiphong/todos/README.md

-# todos
+# Todos
-Demonstration of major used technologies
+Demonstration of major used technologies: ReactJS, GraphQL client and server services,